 If you are buying a second-hand beacon, ensure it is New Zealand coded, and the battery has not expired.

 Please create an account and register the beacon here.

 It is fine for you to loan your beacon or to borrow someone else's.
 You do not need to update the registration.
 Click here to learn more.

 Please ensure your distress contacts are aware of your trip intentions/plans, as we will be in contact with them should you activate your beacon during your trip.

 No. Search and Rescue responses in New Zealand are free.

-Downloadable registration form
+Download our beacon registration form

-If you require a registration form in pdf format, this can be downloaded below.
+If you require a registration form in .PDF format, this can be downloaded below.